bplmaps/lmec-main-site/content/articles/rediscovering-a-map-of-the-amazon.md

 The first significant Portuguese effort to map the region was begun around 1752 by Jesuit missionairies who were serving along the Xingu and Tapajós rivers.
 Particularly significant was the German Jesuit Lorenz Wilhelm Kaulen, who, while serving in missions along the Xingu River around this time, produced a map showing the flow of the Xingu and Tapajós rivers.
 A Hungarian Jesuit serving in the Portuguese service, János Nepomuk Szluha (1723--1803), also worked on the reconnaissance of the entire Amazon and its tributaries.

 Szluha was a distinguished mathematician, astronomer, and cartographer.
-From 1753--1759, he worked as a missionary on the Pinaré River (the Province of Maranhão) and taught at the Jesuit College of Belém do Pará.In 1753 Szluha drafted a map of the Jesuit Vice-Province of Marañón which showed the spatial scope of the Portuguese missions in the Amazon region, a map preserved today in the Library of Evora (Portugal).
+From 1753--1759, he worked as a missionary on the Pinaré River (the Province of Maranhão) and taught at the Jesuit College of Belém do Pará.
+In 1753 Szluha drafted a map of the Jesuit Vice-Province of Marañón which showed the spatial scope of the Portuguese missions in the Amazon region, a map preserved today in the Library of Evora (Portugal).
 In 1755, Anselm Franz Eckart, a Jesuit who had arrived in the region in 1753, made a manuscript copy of Szluha's 1753 map, and noted this copy in his journals.

 {{<
   figure